EricThomson/PySideSummer/Chapter6/usefulStuff.md

     a portable manner.

     PySide.QtCore.QSettings stores settings.
-Each setting consists of a PySide.QtCore.QString that specifies the settingís name (the key ) and a PySide.QtCore.QVariant that stores the data associated with the key.
+Each setting consists of a PySide.QtCore.QString that specifies the setting‚Äôs name (the key ) and a PySide.QtCore.QVariant that stores the data associated with the key.
 To write a setting, use PySide.QtCore.QSettings.setValue().
     For example: